eotssa/eotssa.github.io/source/_posts/Refresher_CPP.md

 tags:
 ---

-# Interface 1.4 to like 1.5.3 and beyond

-- An interface is the definition of a class
-- It contains data members and methods
-  It specifies whether a data member or method is a public, private or protected
-- **Public**: Can be accessed by any object user
-- **Private**: Can be accessed only from within the class or from friend classes
-- **Protected**: Can be accessed from derived classes (Inheritance)

-# Constructors: called when an instance of the  class is created
+Constructors are called when an instance of the  class is created

-Overloading

-- More than one functions with the same and return type but different set and type of arguments

-### Copy constructor
+## Copy constructor

 - A constructor that copies value from one instance of the object to another
+- This is important because without a copy constructor, you would end up with two variables pointing to the same object.
-- \*\*Important: Because if pointer, no copy is made, but if one is deleted, the other doesn't know it's been deleted as well.
+  - If one is deleted, the other doesn't know it's been deleted as well.

 ```C++ EXAMPLE OF COPY CONSTRUCTOR
 class Passenger